Crx91/Ps1_Jap_Bios_Unlocker/README.md

 Status Led otuput meaning:
 - Off: Fix OFF or disabled.
 - ON: Fix triggered, patching.
-- Blinking: Waiting for trigger
-After 20 sec. if is not triggered, the Fix will be deactivated automatically (turns OFF), reset the console to reneable (turn ON) again.
+- Blinking: Waiting for trigger.
+(After 20 sec. if is not triggered, the Fix will be deactivated automatically (turns OFF), reset the console to reneable (turn ON) again)

 ## Thanks to:
 ramapcsx2, kalymos, SpenceKonde, oldcrow, mayumi, arduino community, ch32fun community, Infrid and lots of people that can't remeber now.